Digital marketing professionals often think translation is straightforward and simple.

 Digital marketers, you have an extremely difficult job.

-And that’s before we even talk about extending your work into more languages.
+And that’s before we even talk about extending your work into more languages, using techniques like transcreation and marketing localization.

 If Digital Marketing Is Difficult, Doing It In Multiple Languages Is… Exponentially More Difficult